Alfred Stewart was born on 25 March 1905 in Mirfield, Yorkshire. His parents were William Albert Stewart and Emily Clara Stewart.

 As the Battalion drew up to Abbeville near the border, they realised the Germans were already there and the town was being bombed.
 The train was stopped and the soldiers forced to get out.
 They crossed the Somme Canal by a bridge "and disappeared in the fields from where they had an excellent view of modern war at its foulest".
 While they hid, bombs blew apart cows and trees which were flung over the train.
 They saw refugees leaving Abbeville along the Canal - "it was pitiful to see them" according to one KOYLI soldier.
 These refugee columns were deliberately bombed by the Nazis.
 After their train conductor left with their train, the 2nd/4th men had no choice but to march to the coast back along the line.
 They passed the carcass of a hospital train and saw two children lying dead in the grass.
 Patrick remembers a story his father told of encountering a bombed out train which sounded similar: "there was a woman's hand hanging out with a ring on her finger...sometime later coming back up the train he saw that the hand was still there but the finger that had the ring on it was gone".
 Alfred was disgusted and enraged by this.
 While Patrick could not be sure this story was from the retreat from Abbeville, it appears to fit.

 After retreating to the sea, Alfred was part of the fighting withdrawal from France and was one of the last to leave.
 He was evacuated from Cherbourg on June 17, hours before it fell and three days after the Nazis had entered Paris.
 He returned home traumatised by the manner in which the Nazis conducted the war, despite being an 8 year veteran of the British Army.
 He had also been promoted to the rank of Sergeant.
 He related his experiences to the Mirfield and District Reporter which stated "the brutality of the Germans against civilian refugee children has left a deeper impression [on Alfred] than anything else of his experiences".
 He had no rest for three weeks and hardly any food.
-It continues, "nearby bomb explosion gave him shell shock from which he still suffers".
+It continues, "a nearby bomb explosion gave him shell shock from which he still suffers".
 This would now be referred to as a mixture of combat stress and PTSD and was probably the result of multiple incidents, not just one.
 At the time, it was seen as a mark of shame and weakness.
 At the end of the Second World War, there were 22,000 ex-servicemen in psychiatric hospitals.
 Patrick later noted that his father never talked about his time with the BEF besides his story about the train.

 By 1942, Alfred held the rank of Company Sergeant Major and was listed as being stationed in Grimsby with the KOYLI on May 25.
 He was then on various forms of leave until he was transferred to the 30th Battalion of the Green Howards on 2 August.
 After being posted to the No.1 Infantry Base Depot on September 4, Alfred embarked for North Africa on November 25.
 He disembarked in Algiers on December 6, 1942.
 On 7 March 1943, he was posted to the No.3 Corps Reinforcement Unit.